Is a Nursing Career Right For You?

 What is Functional Neurological Disorder?

-Functional Neurological Disorder is a condition where patients experience neurological symptoms that cannot be explained by structural or organic brain damage.
+Functional neurological disorder treatment focuses on addressing neurological symptoms that cannot be explained by structural or organic brain damage.
 These symptoms arise from a disruption in how the brain sends and processes signals.
 Common symptoms include:

 • Weakness or paralysis